 Additional notes on making jelly

-- Vegetarian and halal gelatine is available quite easily in most stores if you do not want to use regular gelatine.
+- Vegetarian and halal gelatine is available quite easily in most stores if you do not want to use regular jello.

 - I made orange jelly for this recipe, but you can go with the flavor of your choice.
 There are so many interesting flavors out there!